 MIR is open to anyone 18 year or older.
 We have attendees each year who are in the 18-21 age group.
-Both Center on Halsted and The Riviera Theater are open to individuals in this age group.
-Bars and other venues that serve alcohol are not accessible to those who are under 21.
+Center on Halsted, The Riviera Theater and Steamworks Bathhouse are open to individuals in this age group.
+Bars, nightclubs and other venues that serve alcohol are not accessible to those who are under 21.
 Venues on the schedule with 21+ age restrictions include: Touche Chicago, Fantasy Nightclub, The Baton, Cell Block, & Sidetrack,

 I DO NOT IDENTIFY AS MALE, WILL i BE WELCOME AT MIR?